 - LEGS TOTs are aimed at providing the skills and materials to enable participants to become LEGS Trainers, who can then deliver the LEGS Core Training Course (formerly called the “3-day LEGS Training Course”) in their own countries and regions.

 - Organisations commissioning a TOT must fund the entire course, not just their participants.
 (LEGS is able to provide cost estimates based on other TOTs.)

 - Recent TOTs have been delivered for PRAPS in West Africa, Prodel in Cameroon, USAID/TOPS in Burkina Faso, FAO in Pakistan, World Animal Protection in Vietnam, and the Canadian Foodgrains Bank in Ethiopia.
 See the full list of Completed TOTs.

 Organisations funding a TOT course should use the criteria below to select participants.

 Participants should be livestock and humanitarian specialists working in emergencies, including from international and national organisations, government and independent consultants, who also:

-- Experience of delivering participatory training courses
+- Have experience delivering participatory training courses

-- Livelihoods or livestock experience in emergencies
+- Have livelihoods or livestock experience in emergencies

-- Proficiency in written and spoken English
+- Are proficient in written and spoken English/French/Spanish

-- Familiarity with Sphere (desirable)
+- Are familiar with Sphere (desirable)